Substitutes For Thai Basil And Sweet Basil – Easy Equivalents

 It goes well with pesto, tomato sauces, vinaigrettes, and seasonings.
 Sprinkling a few leaves of fresh basil over salads, soups or sliced tomatoes renders a spicy flavor.

-Dried basil leaves with their more intense and concentrated flavor is a delicious ingredient in various spice-blends used for seasoning.
+Dried basil leaves with their more intense and concentrated flavor are a delicious ingredient in various spice blends used for seasoning.

 In Mediterranean cooking, Italian basil is a key ingredient in a range of dishes including pasta sauces, pesto, salad dressings, and as a topping on pizzas.